Portland Aquarium (art installation): Visuals

-Mike Bennett's educational and immersive art installation Portland Aquarium operates at the intersection of Southwest Alder Street and Broadway in downtown Portland.
-It features approximately 100 cartoon paintings of marine species including 20-foot-long whales, bubblegum pink-colored blobfish, deep-sea fish, and gulls.
-Some artworks are hand-painted and others are digitally printed on plywood.
+The exhibit features approximately 100 cartoon paintings of marine species, including 20-foot-long whales, bubblegum pink-colored blobfish, deep-sea fish, great white sharks, gulls, jellyfish, and sea otters.
+Some artworks are hand-painted, and others are digitally printed on plywood.
 The gulls, which have flapping wings, are among animated artworks.
-There is also a "missing" goldfish named Gilly.
-Visitors receive a 24-page field guide developed by a marine biologist to accompany the exhibit, which also features works by composer RAC (André Allen Anjos) and a scavenger hunt.

-Racket Magazine has called Portland Aquarium a "fantastical undersea journey" and described the fictional Bennett's Bay as "an original world filled with oversized sea creatures, vibrant coral-scapes, animated tide pools, and more interactive storytelling than your average kids' cartoon".
-Cartoons are painted on the exhibit's exterior.
-Once inside, visitors enter the fictional research station Cascadia Marine Lab and meet the character Wade C. Bennett, a professor who is portrayed by Mike Bennett.
-The exhibit's storyline has guests work as "field observers" to identify species in six biomes using the provided field guides and to assist Wade C. Bennett, who is stranded at the bottom of the ocean after attempting to photograph a giant squid.
-The field guide also has cartoon illustrations by Mike Bennett.
-He created one part of the exhibit, a blue wall with red coral, based on a book about the ocean that he has read to his daughter.
+There is also a missing goldfish named Gilly in each biome.
+Among biomes is the Open Ocean, which focuses on some of the ocean's largest animals, and the Wreck, which highlights deep-sea carnivores and other animals.
+Bennett created one part of the exhibit, a blue wall with red coral, based on a book about the ocean that he has read to his daughter.

-RAC's soundtrack features unique music for each biome.
-Additionally, visitors can search for Gilly in each biome.
-The exhibit is Bennett's first project to include both animation and painted floors.
-General admission is $14; entry is $10 for children aged 2 to 12 and no cost for children under the age of 2.

 History

-In March 2025, Willamette Week described Bennett's plans to open a "rotating, immersive educational play space for families" where Public Domain Coffee had operated a coffee shop.
+In March 2025, Willamette Week described Bennett's plans to open an "immersive educational play space for families" where Public Domain Coffee had operated a coffee shop.
 Bennett had recently signed a lease for the space and said the site would host "half-science, half-arts/DIY projects" and a gift shop with artworks from his various projects.
 The Portland Business Journal also reported on Mike Bennett Studios' planned relocation to the building that housed Public Domain and a shop operated by Sprint Corporation.
-The newspaper said the studio would have "an arts-forward education space in the storefront that previously occupied a Sprint store, along with a gift shop and rotating educational, immersive art experience".
+The newspaper said the studio would have an "arts-forward education space" promoting a "rotating educational, immersive art experience" and a gift shop.